 “Be mindful but not militant.”

-Leslie has been working in the restaurant hospitality industry since she was 15.
+Leslie Myers has been working in the restaurant hospitality industry since she was 15.
 She has worked in almost every area of the food world — from recipe development to restaurant owner.
 In 2009, after selling her restaurant and deciding to not open another, she started to explore a healthy lifestyle using her chef skills to develop healthy, “real world” culinary classes, recipes and eating plans.
-She is now devoted to education and production of health, whole food cuisine.
+This inspired her to devote the rest of her career to education and production of healthy, whole food cuisine.